stevebauman/translation/README.md

 For example if your default app locale was 'en', and you supply 'fr' to the locale option, it will generate the translation records for both locales.

+##Questions / Concerns

+####Will my translations be erased / modified if I run the scan command?

+No. No translations are ever removed or updated from the scan command.
+Translations are only added.
+You will have to manage translations that are no longer in use.
+This may be changed in the future.

+####If I update / modify the text inside the translation function, what happens to it's translations?

+If you modify the text inside a translation function, it will create a new record and you will need to translate it again.
+This is intended because it could be a completely different translation after modification.

+For example using:

+    {{ _t('Welcome!') }}

+And modifying it to:

+    {{ _t('Welcome') }}

+Would automatically generate a new translation record.